St. Lawrence Arts Center

-The St. Lawrence Arts Center is a performing arts center and community space at 76 Congress Street in the Munjoy Hill district of Portland, Maine.
-It is located in the former parish house of the St. Lawrence Church, a historic Romanesque church that was built in 1897 and demolished in 2008.
+The Hill Arts or St. Lawrence Arts Center is a performing arts center and community space at 76 Congress Street in the Munjoy Hill district of Portland, Maine.
+It is situated in the former parish hall of the historic St. Lawrence Church, a Romanesque-style church built in 1897.
+Due to severe deterioration, the sanctuary of the former church was demolished in 2008, prompting the organization to plan the creation of a performance arts space on the site.
 The church property was listed on the National Register of Historic Places in 1979.

 Description

-The St. Lawrence Arts Center stands northeast of the summit of Munjoy Hill, on the southeast side of Congress Street between Munjoy and Beckett Streets.
-The center's facilities include a 110-seat theater with state-of-the art equipment.
-Although the theater is used for regular theatrical productions, it is also available for other events, including private functions.
+The Hill Arts stands northeast of the summit of Munjoy Hill, on the southeast side of Congress Street between Munjoy and Beckett Streets.

+The center's facilities currently includes a 110-seat theater with state-of-the art equipment.
+And plans for the 400 seat theater are in the works.